Click to add text...

 While the song sat in his self-interred limbo, Spector called Darlene back with the other Blossoms (Fanita Barrett and newcomer, Bobby Sheen) for a remake of Disney’s Zip-A-Dee Doo-Dah.
 The song was credited to Bobby Soxx and the Blue Jeans.
 Knowing she had the deal with Da Doo Ron Ron and banking on Spector’s then golden touch, she agreed to do the song.
 Her instincts of Spector’s talent were on the mark.
 Zip-A-Dee Doo-Dah landed in the Top Ten in early 1963.

-The Barry Mann-Cynthia Weil penned He’s Sure The Boy I Love was the next song on the Blossoms list.
+The Barry Mann-Cynthia Weil songwriting duo penned He’s Sure The Boy I Love and was the next song on the Blossoms list.
 During the session, Spector told Darlene that this song would be the first one released with her name on it.
 Everything with him had a caveat.
 He didn’t care for the name Darlene Wright so he listed her as Darlene Love, a nod to one of his favorite gospel singers, Dorothy Love.

 “I knew the song was a winner.
 You could imagine my excitement the first time I heard He’s Sure The Boy I Love on the radio, eagerly anticipating the deejay announcing, ‘That was Darlene Love.’
 The deejay did come on only to announce this was the new smash by…the Crystals, Darlene remembered.
 “I confronted him.
 I didn’t need reasons as it all added up to more money for him.
 He believed the established name of the Crystals following a smash such as He’s A Rebel would mean more airplay.”
 (8) Since he owned the Crystals name, he effectively cut Darlene out of her share of the royalties.